 Díez’s mandate is to help Panda Security redefine the way customers purchase IT security.
 More specifically, with the company moving away from traditional box solutions and towards a subscription delivery model, his team is creating and rolling out timely campaigns to inform customers about the advantages of subscriptions and inspire them to make the transition themselves.

 For Díez, the shift to subscription does offer clear advantages.
-From a logistical perspective, users no longer need to renew their licenses or pay for ad-hoc upgrades.
-When it comes to marketing, they don’t have to deal with constant reminders about their software expiring or prompts to renew licenses.
+From a logistical perspective, users no longer need to renew their licences or pay for ad hoc upgrades.
+When it comes to marketing, they don’t have to deal with constant reminders about their software expiring or prompts to renew licences.

-Most of Panda Security’s campaigns are either sent via email, or through in-app push notifications for customers that already have its software installed on their devices.
+Most of Panda Security’s campaigns are either sent via email or through in-app push notifications for customers that already have its software install on their devices.
 Adobe solutions have been instrumental in helping Panda Security with this unique approach to in-app targeting and promotion.

 Few campaign management solutions are designed to handle in-app notifications out of the box, but by working closely with Adobe Consulting Services, Díez and his team found a workaround that has proven both effective and quick to roll out.

 “What makes our comms unique is that we send them as pop-ups directly in our anti-virus applications.
 We therefore need to personalise every message based on each customer’s profile and the devices they use, which is why we decided to have Adobe Campaign and Adobe Target working together,” says Díez.

 Panda Security now builds all of its marketing content directly within Target while drawing on data from Campaign to personalise any dynamic fields.
 This approach helped to achieve 70 million page views for its personalised messages alone.